-I soon realised these blooming meadows are the naturalised dreams of gardeners past.
+I soon realized these blooming meadows are the naturalized dreams of gardeners past.
 I’m charmed by that romance.

 Glory of Snow originated in Turkey & Greece – along the Mediterranean.
 I’ve heard southern Vancouver Island compared to a Mediterranean rain forest, so it makes sense these plants survive well here.
 What surprises me more is that they’re hardy to zone 4!
 They can withstand a whole lot more cold.
 Do these grow in your neck of the woods??

 Aside from naturalizing well, these plants are also valuable to me because they’re:

 - winter blooming